Tarhana: Manufacture

 Tarhana is made by mixing flour, yoghurt or sour milk, and optionally cooked vegetables, salt, groats, and spices (notably tarhana herb), letting the mixture ferment, then drying, and usually grinding and sieving the result.
 The fermentation produces lactic acid and other compounds giving tarhana its characteristic sour taste and good keeping properties: the pH is lowered to 3.4–4.2, and the drying step reduces the moisture content to 6–10%, resulting in a medium inhospitable to pathogens and spoilage organisms, while preserving the milk proteins.

 Preparation

 Tarhana is cooked as a thick soup by adding it to stock, water, or milk, and simmering.
 Alternatively, it may be fried and then cooked in only as much liquid as it will absorb.

-In Albania, it is made with wheat flour and yoghurt into small pasta-like chunks which are dried and crushed; the powder is used to cook a soup which is served with bread cubes.
+In Albania, it is made with wheat flour and yogurt into small pasta-like chunks which are dried and crushed; the powder is used to cook a soup which is served with bread cubes.
 In Cyprus it is common to add cubes of Halloumi cheese towards the end of cooking.